mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Write Concerns: Part 2

-In general, the core write commands all support write concern.

-Now, we've talked about this all at a pretty high level.

-Write concern makes a lot more sense when you watch it in action.

-In an earlier lesson, we showed you how an application writes "behave" during a failover event.

-Let's return to that example now but to talk about write concern.

-We have our three-member replica set with an application inserting data into the primary.
+In general, the *core write commands all support write concern*.
+Now, we've talked about this all at a pretty high level. *Write concern* makes a lot more sense when you watch it in action.
+In an earlier lesson, we showed you how an *application writes "behave" during a failover event*.
+Let's return to that example now but to talk about *write concern*.
+We have our *three-member replica set with an application inserting data into the primary*.

 As you might remember, data is replicated from the primary to the secondaries.